An Easy Tzatziki Sauce Recipe

 What Is Tzatiki?

-Many Mediterranean countries have some sort of cucumber-and-yogurt sauce in their cuisine, and tzatziki sauce is one of the most common iterations.
+Many Mediterranean countries have some sort of cucumber-and-yogurt sauce in their cuisine, and tzatziki sauce is one of the most well-known!
 Perfect for serving along with all of your favorite vegetables for dipping, tzatziki (pronounced tsah-see-key) is the most classic of all Greek dipping sauces.
-Cooling and creamy, tzatziki is all about a refreshing combination of grated (yes, grated!) cucumber and tangy yogurt, plus (of course) plenty of garlic.
-Traditionally, you would begin making Greek tzatziki by straining yogurt, but we’re taking a little short cut and using thick Greek yogurt as our base, which is already strained (that’s why it’s thick!) and ready to go.
+Cooling and creamy, tzatziki is all about a refreshing combination of grated cucumber and tangy yogurt, plus plenty of garlic.

 Tzatziki Sauce Ingredients

-Za’atar (Za’atar is a delicious Middle Eastern spice blend that typically features za’atar leaves, sumac, sesame and has a really unique tangy-earthy-herbal character.
-Use it if you have it, and if you like it.)
+- Salt, pepper and za’atar: Za’atar is a delicious Middle Eastern spice blend that typically features za’atar leaves, sumac, sesame and has a really unique tangy-earthy-herbal character.
+Use it if you have it, and if you like it.

 How To Make Tzatziki Sauce

-Prep, prep, prep.
+- Prep, prep, prep.
 Homemade tzatziki is all in the prep.
-You’ll use a box grater to grate a cucumber (honestly pretty fun way to spend a few minutes, or a great task to outsource to an eager kid!) then…
+You’ll use a box grater to grate a cucumber (honestly, a pretty fun way to spend a few minutes, or a great task to outsource to an eager kid!) then…

-Mince up the garlic with your super-sharp knife.
+- Mince the garlic with your super-sharp knife.

-Juice your lemon.
+- Juice the lemon.
 You could use a fancy citrus juicer if you’ve got one, but we love a manual one (the kind you use for cocktails).

 How To Store Leftover Tzatziki Sauce + Tips

 - Don’t substitute anything for the Greek yogurt.
 It’s OK to use low fat Greek yogurt in a pinch (though full fat will taste better.)
-We’ve fielded questions in the past about this and unfortunately, no substitutes work here.
+Unfortunately, no substitutes work here.
 Cucumbers and yogurt are the heart of tzatziki and really can’t be subbed.

 Today, Tzatziki Sauce, Tomorrow The World!